Charles Amissah: Colleagues of Deceased Who Was Ignored by 3 Hospitals Hold Vigil

 Ghana’s top stories, now easier to find.
 Discover our new search feature!

-Staff of Promasidor Ghana held a vigil in honour of Charles Amissah, the engineer who lost his life after three top government hospitals denied him emergency care.
+Staff members of Promasidor Ghana held a vigil in honour of Charles Amissah, the engineer who lost his life after three top government hospitals denied him emergency care.

 Charles Amissah's image went viral as a missing person.
 During the search, it became known that he had become a hit-and-run victim who died after being denied emergency care by three major hospitals in Accra.